spyder-ide/mac-application/How to build the app.md

   look for the `locate` method of the `MachOGraph` class, then inside it identify a call for `dyld_find` and replace its `loader` kwarg for `loader_path`

-* Fix a possible IPython Qt crash
+* Fix a possible qtconsole crash

-  Sometimes IPython is unable to detect PyQt4, which makes the app to crash immediately on startup.
+  Sometimes `qtconsole` is unable to detect PyQt4, which makes the app to crash immediately on startup.
 To fix it run

-  `nano -w dist/Spyder.app/Contents/Resources/lib/python3.4/IPython/external/qt_loaders.py`
+  `nano -w dist/Spyder.app/Contents/Resources/lib/python3.4/qtconsole/qt_loaders.py`

   then look for the function `has_binding` and make it return True after its first line, like this